Nonsurplused/AATL/Docs/AATL/Data_Readme.txt

  - Renamed several misc items.
  - Fixed the file tree and renamed several items.

-0.2br2
+0.2b
  - Added Akaviri Warblade.
  - Renamed all IDs to AATL from ATL.
  - Minor script edits.
  - Corrected ID for Shal's Lucky Liquor.
- - Further Balance changes to items (Soul Sword).
+ - Further Balance changes to items.
  - Updated scripts for increased stability.
+ - Added further functionality to some items.

 ===============
  Meet the Team